-For the SVE treatment system, monitoring activities occur both weekly and monthly, and reporting activities occur quarterly in compliance with the Sampling and Monitoring Plan.24 Additionally, indoor air sampling is conducted on a semiannual basis.
+For the SVE treatment system, monitoring activities occur both weekly and monthly, and reporting activities occur quarterly in compliance with the Sampling and Monitoring Plan.
+Additionally, indoor air sampling is conducted on a semiannual basis.
 Overtime, the monitoring has demonstrated that vapor mitigation measures are effective at controlling vapor intrusion.

-All semiannual and monthly reports, and other relevant documents/data, can be found on the State Water Resources Control Board GeoTracker website.25
+All semiannual and monthly reports, and other relevant documents/data, can be found on the State Water Resources Control Board GeoTracker website.

-The most recent groundwater monitoring report prepared by GE is the First Half 2023 Groundwater Monitoring and Remediation Report.26 This report summarizes groundwater monitoring at 36 wells and three piezometers, as well as the remediation activities performed between January 1 and June 30, 2023.
+The most recent groundwater monitoring report prepared by GE is the First Half 2024 Groundwater Monitoring and Remediation Report.
+This report summarizes groundwater monitoring at 36 wells and three piezometers, as well as the remediation activities performed between January 1 and June 30, 2024.
 First quarter groundwater elevation measurements and groundwater samples were collected in February 2023 and second quarter groundwater elevation measurements and groundwater samples were collected in April 2023.
 The following describes the key findings presented in the report:

 - Groundwater flow trended generally towards the south-southwest.
-Groundwater elevations generally increased from the second half of the 2022 through the first half of 2023. - Concentrations of all four contaminants of concern remain stable and consistent with historical values. - MW-22A had the highest concentrations of TCE and PCE (19,000 and 1,100 μgl, respectively). - MW-23A had the highest concentration of chromium and hexavalent chromium (5,930 and 7,000 μgl, respectively).
-This is also the highest concentration of hexavalent chromium ever measured at the plume. - Overall, the highest concentrations of TCE, PCE, total chromium, and hexavalent chromium continue to be detected at onsite wells at the north end of the plume (MW-21 through MW-23). - In both quarters, TCE and chromium concentrations were below the MCL in wells downgradient of EW-01. - Approximately 250 acre-feet of groundwater from EW-01 and 177 acre-feet of groundwater from EW-02 were treated and discharged to the Bon View injection well field, removing approximately: - $\circ~$ 64 pounds of TCE and 23 pounds of total chromium from EW-01 - 421 pounds of TCE and 73 pounds of total chromium from EW-02
+Groundwater elevations generally increased from the second half of the 2023 through the first half of 2024. - Concentrations of all four contaminants of concern remain stable and consistent with historical values. - MW-22A had the highest concentrations of TCE and PCE (16,000 and 1,000 μgl, respectively). - MW-23A had the highest concentration of chromium and hexavalent chromium (3,130 and 3,500 μgl, respectively). - Overall, the highest concentrations of TCE, PCE, total chromium, and hexavalent chromium continue to be detected at onsite wells at the north end of the plume (MW-21 through MW-23). - In both quarters, TCE and chromium concentrations were below the MCL in wells downgradient of EW-01. - Approximately 144 acre-feet of groundwater from EW-01 and 366 acre-feet of groundwater from EW-02 were treated and discharged to the Bon View injection well field, removing approximately: - o 28.1 pounds of TCE and 11.6 pounds of total chromium from EW-01 - 704.7 pounds of TCE and 142.1 pounds of total chromium from EW-02

-24 Geomatrix.
+&lt;sup>25 Geomatrix.
 (2002).
 Sampling and Monitoring Plan.
 Prepared for General Electric Company.
 2002.

-25 https://geotracker.waterboards.ca.gov/profile_report?global_id=SL0607132486
+&lt;sup>26 https://geotracker.waterboards.ca.gov/profile\report?global\id=SL0607132486

-26 WSP USA Environment and Infrastructure Inc. (2023).
-First Half 2023 Groundwater Monitoring and Remediation Report.
+&lt;sup>27 WSP USA Environment and Infrastructure Inc. (2024).
+First Half 2024 Groundwater Monitoring and Remediation Report.
 Prepared for General Electric Company.
-July 24, 2023.
+July 22, 2024.